United States Grand Prix: Indianapolis (2000–2007)

-It was not until 2000 that another United States Grand Prix took place, this time at the Indianapolis Motor Speedway in Indiana.
-Indianapolis was rumored to have been considering a Formula One race since the USGP left Phoenix; with a proposed street race for the 1990 season in downtown Indianapolis.
+It was not until 2000 that another United States Grand Prix took place, this time at the Indianapolis Motor Speedway.
+Indianapolis was rumored to have considered a Formula One race since the USGP left Phoenix; with a proposed street race for the 1990 season in downtown Indianapolis.
 The 2.606 mi infield road course uses about a mile of the oval, but in a clockwise direction.
 The crowd at the 2000 race was estimated at over 225,000, one of the largest ever in F1.
 Michael Schumacher's win was his second of four straight to end the season as he overtook Mika Häkkinen for his third Championship.
-In 2001, the race took place less than three weeks after the September 11, 2001 attacks in the US, and many teams and drivers featured special tributes to the USA on their cars and helmets and saw McLaren driver Häkkinen take his last Grand Prix win.
-The 2002 edition saw Schumacher and teammate Rubens Barrichello trading places near the finish line as Schumacher attempted to engineer a dead heat with Barrichello.
-2003 saw a race held in mixed conditions race won by Michael Schumacher.
-Held in September in its first four years (in order to distance it from the "500" and NASCAR's Brickyard 400), the USGP at Indianapolis was moved to an early summer date in 2004 in late June, 3 weeks after the Indy 500 so it could be paired with the Canadian Grand Prix and to make room for new Asian rounds.
-In 2005, problems with Michelin tires led to seven teams withdrawing from the race after the formation lap.
-Only the three teams (six cars) with Bridgestone tires started the race, and the event was considered a farce with Ferrari's Michael Schumacher claiming a third consecutive win in the United States Grand Prix ahead of teammate Barrichello with Portuguese driver Tiago Monteiro claiming his only Formula One podium finish by finishing a lap down on winner Schumacher in third place for the Jordan team.
-Many commentators questioned whether a United States Grand Prix would be held in Indianapolis again, but the 2006 United States Grand Prix was held the next year, on July 2, 2006, without controversy with Schumacher winning the event for a fourth consecutive time and fifth time overall, ahead of his then-new Ferrari teammate Felipe Massa.
-Lewis Hamilton won the final US Grand Prix at Indianapolis in 2007.
+In 2001, the race took place less than three weeks after the September 11, 2001 attacks in the US, and many teams and drivers featured special tributes to the USA on their cars and helmets, and Häkkinen took his last Grand Prix win.
+In 2002, Schumacher and teammate Rubens Barrichello infamously swapped places near the finish line.
+The 2003 was held in mixed conditions and won by Schumacher.
+In 2005, problems with Michelin tires caused seven teams to withdraw after the formation lap.
+Only the three teams (six cars) using Bridgestone tires started, and the event was a farce with Schumacher claiming a third consecutive win in the United States Grand Prix ahead of teammate Barrichello with Tiago Monteiro claiming his only career podium, finishing a lap down.
+Many commentators questioned whether a United States Grand Prix should be held in Indianapolis again, but the 2006 United States Grand Prix went on without controversy, with Schumacher winning yet again.
+Lewis Hamilton won the final US Grand Prix held at Indianapolis in 2007.